 While responding to a complaint by some of the stakeholders during the public hearing and through written submission on the functioning of L&T meters, the DISCOM has responded that the issue is 'sub-judice'.
 The DISCOM is directed to submit the report on the nature of complaint by the consumers and the present status of the case.

-Directive 4: Interest on Capital investment for agricultural connections / extension and the interest on such investments, and how the interest on such investments is treated.
+Directive 4: Interest on Capital investment for agricultural connections / extension

 Some of the stakeholders have suggested that the State Government shall be asked to bear the burden of interest on capital investment on agricultural extensions and connections.